juxhouse/bela-resources/API.md

 ### Identifier

-A String that begins with a lowercase letter (a-z), followed by any number of lowercase letters, digits, and hyphens (not underscore).
+A string that begins with a lowercase letter (a-z), followed by any number of lowercase letters, digits, and hyphens (not underscore).